Builders Squad Ltd logo

 Protecting Against Fake Negative Reviews

-While businesses cannot always prevent fake reviews, there are proactive steps they can take to minimize damage and protect their reputation:
+While businesses cannot always prevent fake reviews, there are proactive steps they can take to minimise damage and protect their reputation:

 • Regularly monitor review platforms – Assign a team member or use automated monitoring tools to keep track of new reviews on platforms such as Google, Trustpilot, and Yelp.
 Early detection of suspicious activity allows businesses to respond promptly before reputational harm spreads.